 tab_mode in each method call:

-#Then, run this cell to move it back to the notebook map.toggle_window_view()
+#Then, run this cell to move it back to the notebook map3.toggle_window_view()

-This functionality can be very powerful in many ways: Say you have a list of 3 or more WebScene items, and you want to display them all in new tabs in 1 cell call.
+This functionality can be very powerful in many ways: Say you have a list of 3 or more WebScene items, and you want to display them all in different windows, docked and visible in 1 cell call.
 You would write something like this:

 JupyterLab implements many features you can leverage right now to make the most of your experience with the ArcGIS API for Python.
 Try it out, and please leave us a comment, suggest a feature, or report a bug!
 We look forward to seeing what you will create in JupyterLab!